at our Open Days

 Professor Luis Eslava teaches and researches in the areas of International Law, International Development, International Legal Theory and History, International Human Rights Law, Comparative Public Law, Anthropology of International Law, Global Governance, Global Political Economy, and Urban Law and Politics.
-Dr Eslava is an active member of the network Third World Approaches to International Law (TWAIL).
+Professor Eslava is an active member of the network Third World Approaches to International Law (TWAIL).

 Bringing together insights from anthropology, history and legal and social theory, his work focuses on the multiple ways in which international norms, aspirations and institutional practices, both old and new, come to shape our everyday life, arguing that closer critical attention needs to be paid to this co-constitutive relationship between international law ‘up there’ and life ‘down here’.

 In this spirit, his publications advance a series of new methodological parameters and applied case studies that aim to shed light on the simultaneously ideological and material, ground-level work that is done, each day, by international law, inviting the reader, in turn, to question what our response to it should be.

-Professor Eslava is also a Senior Fellow at Melbourne Law School, an International Professor at Universidad Externado de Colombia, and a core member of the teaching faculty at Harvard Law School’s Institute for Global Law and Policy.
+Professor Eslava is also Professorial Research Chair of International Law at La Trobe Law School, La Trobe University; Senior Fellow at Melbourne Law School; International Professor at Universidad Externado de Colombia; and a core member of the teaching faculty at the Institute for Global Law and Policy, Harvard Law School.

-Following his interest in the constitutive power of the international legal order and its shaping of global life, Professor Eslava has studied the long-standing relation between international law and imperialism; the history of the international development project; the nature of the state in the Global South; and the role of informality and social reproduction in the maintenance of social and economic relations.
-Part of this body of work has focused on the recent emergence of cities on the international scene.
+Following his interest in the constitutive power of the international legal order and its shaping of global life, Professor Eslava has studied the long-standing relation between international law and imperialism; the history and evolution of the international development project; the nature of the state in the Global South; and the role of informality and social reproduction in the maintenance of social and economic relations.
 His fieldwork in this area has taken place in Bogotá, Rio de Janeiro, Istanbul, and most recently in Cali and Tumaco, Colombia.

 Recent and current projects include: